Skip to main content

 Pan de Jamón

-Christmas tradition originating in Caracas - sweet bread rolled with ham, bacon, raisins, and green olives.
-Served during December holidays alongside hallacas and ponche de crema.
+A sweet bread that started in Caracas, rolled around ham, bacon, raisins, and green olives.
+It comes out at Christmas, sharing the table with hallacas and ponche de crema.

 Pizca Andina